Paul Justin

-Paul Donald Justin (born May 19, 1968) is a former American football quarterback primarily for the Indianapolis Colts of the National Football League (NFL).
-He was drafted by the Chicago Bears in the 7th round of the 1991 NFL Draft.
-He played college football for Arizona State.
-He had brief stints with the Cincinnati Bengals and St. Louis Rams.
+Paul Donald Justin (born May 19, 1968) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He was selected by the Chicago Bears in the seventh round of the 1991 NFL draft.
+He played college football for the Arizona State Sun Devils.
+He primarily played in the NFL with the Indianapolis Colts, adding brief stints with the Cincinnati Bengals and St. Louis Rams.
 Prior to his time in the NFL, he was the starting quarterback for the Arizona Rattlers of the Arena Football League (AFL) and the Frankfurt Galaxy of the World League of American Football (WLAF).

-Early years and high school career
+Early life

 Justin attended Schaumburg High School, before moving on to Arizona State University.

 College career

-1988

-He became the starter at quarterback in the seventh game of his sophomore season, after passing Daniel Ford on the depth chart.
+He became the starter at quarterback in the seventh game of his sophomore season in 1988, after passing Daniel Ford on the depth chart.
 He completed 56% (84 of 150) of his passes, threw for 1,063 yards, 5 touchdowns and 2 interceptions, while helping the team post a 6–5 record.

-1989

 In 1989, he completed 33 of 47 passes for 534 yards (school-record) and 4 touchdowns in a 44–39 upset of No. 23 ranked Washington State University.
 He finished the season with a 6–4–1 record, 2,591 yards, 17 touchdowns and 10 interceptions.

-1990

 In 1990, the Sun Devils opened the season with victories over Baylor University and Colorado State University, but would lose 4 consecutive games, 3 of them while Justin was out with a dislocated left shoulder suffered during a 30–9 loss against the University of Missouri.
 He also spent two days in a hospital with a probable case of appendicitis, that was later diagnosed as a gastrointestinal problem and caused him to lose 17 pounds.
 He posted a 4–7 record, 1,876 yards, 10 touchdowns and 10 interceptions.

 Professional career

 Chicago Bears

-Justin was selected by the Chicago Bears in the seventh round (190th overall) of the 1991 NFL Draft.
+Justin was selected by the Chicago Bears in the seventh round (190th overall) of the 1991 NFL draft.
 He was waived on August 26 and later signed to the practice squad.
 He was cut on August 31, 1992.